 Moonscape is a free and freely downloadable high-definition documentary about the first manned Moon landing.

-Funded and produced by space enthusiasts from all over the world, it shows the full, unedited Apollo 11 landing and moonwalk, using only the original TV and film footage and the original photographs, rescanned and restored from the best available sources, with full English subtitles and Italian (other languages will follow).
+Funded and produced by space enthusiasts from all over the world, it shows the full, unedited Apollo 11 landing and moonwalk, using only the original TV and film footage and the original photographs, rescanned and restored from the best available sources, with full English and Italian subtitles (other languages will follow).

 A trimmed-down version, showing the highlights of the moonwalk, will also be produced from the same source material.